 To find our more about how to start the process for appointing someone you trust (your Attorney) to make decisions on your behalf during your lifetime, if you become mentally incapable of dealing with your own affairs, see our dedicated ‘What you need to know about Lasting Powers of Attorney’ fact sheet.

-To speak to a member of the Steeles Law specialist Wills, Trusts and Probate team, please call 01603 59800 or complete the ‘Get in touch’ online enquiry form and a member of the team will contact you.
+If you would like to speak to a member of the Steeles Law specialist Wills, Trusts and Probate team, regarding any of the points raised in our article or wish to discuss minimising the risk of abuse from your attorneys please call 01603 59800 or complete the ‘Get in touch’ online enquiry form and a member of the team will contact you.
 Appointments available in Norwich, Diss and London.

 *The information provided in this article is designed to provide useful information on the subject, not to provide specific legal advice.